Endemic-epidemic models with discrete-time serial interval distributions for infectious disease prediction: Methodology

 where $\alpha = \nu\kappa, \beta = \phi\kappa$ and $\gamma = 1 - \kappa$ \citep{Fokianos2009,Zhu2011}.

 Parameterizations \eqref{eq:lin_weights} and \eqref{eq:geom_weights} force the weight $u_1$ to be the largest and imply a decay in infectiousness.
 This is reasonable for weekly data and diseases with short serial intervals.
 The Poisson version \eqref{eq:pois_weights} can also capture an initial increase in infectiousness and may thus be more appropriate for longer serial intervals or daily data.
-For comparison we will also consider the current EE formulation where the serial interval is fixed to one observation interval:
+For comparison we will also consider the current \textit{first-order} EE formulation where all weight is concentrated on the first lag,